JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7971 days**.

-And here is a just a random fact -  **Prosopagnosia refers to the inability to identify people by their faces.
-In severe cased prosopagnosia a person may not be able to identify themselves in a mirror**.
+And here is a just a random fact -  **In October 1986, Pepsi paid close to $840 million to Nabisco for the Kentucky Fried Chicken empire**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)